Tiglath-Pileser III: Conquest of the Levant

 In the period from 743 to 732, Tiglath-Pileser led several campaigns in the Levant, which led to a great annexation of territory and the loss of independence of numerous ancient states in the region.
 After defeating Sarduri, Tiglath-Pileser resolved to conquer Arpad itself, both because of the city's strategic value and in order to punish the city for providing Sarduri access to the Assyrian frontier.
 After three campaigns over the course of three years and a lengthy siege, Arpad was captured in 740.

 During the fighting, Arpad was assisted by both Urartian troops and by troops sent by other cities and minor states in Syria.
 After the city was captured, the Assyrian army did not simply plunder it and then leave, as they had dealt with cities in Syria in previous times.
 Instead, the lands controlled by Arpad were converted into two provinces and annexed into the Neo-Assyrian Empire.
-After his victory at Arpad, Tiglath-Pileser received tribute from the Syro-Hittite kingdoms of Gurgum and Kummuh, Carchemish and Quwê, some of which had previously sent forces to aid Sarduri, as well as from the Phoenician city of Tyre and the Aramean kingdom of Aram-Damascus.
+After his victory at Arpad, Tiglath-Pileser received tribute from the Neo-Hittite kingdoms of Gurgum and Kummuh, Carchemish and Quwê, some of which had previously sent forces to aid Sarduri, as well as from the Phoenician city of Tyre and the Aramean kingdom of Aram-Damascus.

 The annexation of Arpad put rulers throughout the Levant on the alert.
 In the period of Assyrian stagnation, many of the Levantine states had aspired to expand and become large kingdoms in their own right, something the Assyrians might have perceived as an anti-Assyrian activity.
 In 738, Tiglath-Pileser continued his efforts in Syria, conquering some lands to the south of Arpad and establishing the three new provinces of Kullania, Ḫatarikka, and Ṣimirra.
-These lands had been under the rule of the Syro-Hittite kingdom of Hama, which he accused of plotting against him.
+These lands had been under the rule of the Neo-Hittite kingdom of Hama, which he accused of plotting against him.